change-metrics/monocle/README.md

 1. Save the private key into `etc/app_key.rsa`
 2. Into the `.env` file add `GITHUB_APP_ID=<APP_ID>` and `GITHUB_APP_KEY_PATH=/etc/monocle/app_key.rsa`

+### GitHub private repositories

+To let Monocle crawl and index privates repositories, either you must use a [GitHub Application](#github-application) or you must generate a Personal Access Token with the "repo" scope.

 ### Full configuration file example

 ```YAML